-Kayla began riding last February after she joined the Dayton Equestrian Team, training after school at the county fairgrounds.
-When she joined, the team had a competition scheduled in Moses Lake in March, so Kayla had only 30 days to get herself and her horse in shape.
+Hayes began riding last February after she joined the Dayton Equestrian Team, training after school at the county fairgrounds.
+When she joined, the team had a competition scheduled in Moses Lake in March, so Hayes had only 30 days to get herself and her horse in shape.

 “She was more green than the horse, but the dedication she put into it was amazing,” said Irvine.
 “The horse did in 30 days what years of counseling could not do.”